Traumatic Brain Injury Aftercare Treatment in Fort Worth

 Dr. Miller specializes in MeRT® (Magnetic e-Resonance Therapy) treatment of traumatic brain injury, depression, post-traumatic stress disorder, dementia, autism, and multiple other neurological conditions.

-Testimonial: MeRT as a TBI Treatment
+Testimonial: After MeRT Treatment

 Hear from more of those who received MeRT for Head Injuries